adr1en360/GradMatch/README.md

 ## LangFlow Integration

 This project uses LangFlow to process user inputs and generate recommendations.
-The flow configuration is stored in the `Scholary Ai (1).json` file.
+The flow configuration is stored in the `AI_flow.json` file.
 You can modify this file to customize the AI's behavior.

 ### Running LangFlow